 Let yourself be inspired by successful brands and businesses that are established on social media.
 Confidently implement the tactics on your profile and try it out.
 Also keep up with what your competitors are doing and let yourself be inspired.
 You could adopt a great idea for your own campaigns - and let's be honest, there is no need to reinvent the wheel.

 Which dangers do companies face when they represent themselves on social media?

 The biggest danger, which can also be seen as a blessing, of social media marketing is the opportunity for users to give direct feedback.
 If the audience does not approve of the communication or are of a different opinion, they can and will take a stand against the company posts.
-This can either be interpreted as a danger or valuable feedback which gives you the chance to understand.
-You can't go too wrong when representing yourself on social media platforms.
+This can either be interpreted as a danger or valuable Feedback which gives you the chance to understand.
+You can't go far wrong when representing yourself on social media platforms.
 A large budget isn't necessary and you will be on the safe side.